oliviawestmacottssw/SSW.Rules.Content/rules/teamwork---do-you-manage-up-give-a-recommendation/rule.md

 ---

-Managing up is providing your manager with an option to approve, rather than asking a general question.
+​​​​​​​Managing up is providing your manager with an option to approve, rather than asking a general question.

 What do you want to charge for Cameron's rate?
  Figure: Bad Example - Nothing to approve